PhD in Rhetoric and Composition

 Our PhD students in R/C are fully funded through teaching positions, department assistantships, or university fellowships for five years (six years for students holding a bachelor’s degree).
 After building areas of specialization by taking courses across two years of preliminary study (students entering with only a B.A. must take three years of study), our students complete doctoral exams in two areas: 1) a broad set of readings related to literacies, pedagogy, technology, methodology/theory, and history of the discipline; 2) a more focused area as foundation for future dissertation work.
 When constructing individualized exam reading plans in the second year of study, our students choose a two-member exam committee of faculty to collaboratively prepare their field and focus reading lists.
 In the third year, students mobilize their exam reading in the form of traditional timed writing (such as a 48-hour synthesis exercise) but more typically, in consultation with the committee, a portfolio of writing, such as materials for future teaching and/or researched products aimed at scholarly publication.
 After passing the doctoral exams, students work on their dissertation proposals and take 1-2 years thereafter writing their dissertations and preparing for the next stages of their rich research-and-writing-based careers.

-The dissertations of our R/C doctoral students—supported by a four-member faculty team--range widely in topics.
+The dissertations of our R/C doctoral students—supported by a four-member faculty committee--range widely in topics.
 Most recent examples of our students’ creative and engaging research include:

 We pride ourselves in deep mentoring, individualized attention, and co-learning for and with our students from the moment a student is accepted into the program until well into their chosen careers after graduation.
 Welcome to the study of Rhetoric and Composition at TCU!